 Gophers collectively rushed 58 times for 275 yards and one touchdown in spring game

-2016 • SENIOR SEASON: Has made 21 straight starts on the offensive line and has played in 35 career games • protected for an offense that rushed for 150 yards and four touchdowns and passed for 130 yards against Oregon State • paved the way for Minnesota to gain 593 yards of offense (292 rushing and 301 passing) against Indiana State, which is the most the Gophers have gained since they racked up 704 yards against Toledo in 2004 • blocking against Colorado State helped team rush for 243 yards and four touchdowns and enabled Mitch Leidner to complete 80 percent (16-of-20) of his passes • protected for an offense that gained 469 yards (228 rushing and 241 passing) at Penn State and helped Rodney Smith (104 yards) and Shannon Brooks (100 yards) become the first Minnesota running backs to each gain 100 yards in a Big Ten game since Laurence Maroney (129 yards) and Gary Russell (128 yards) did so at Michigan in 2005 • competed against Iowa, but left the game with an injury and missed the next three games • returned to action against Purdue and started at right guard and blocked for an offense that rushed for 235 yards and five touchdowns • started at Nebraska • blocked for an offense that rushed for two scores and threw for one against Northwestern • started at Wisconsin.
+2016 • SENIOR SEASON: Started 10 games and missed three games with an injury • blocked for an offense that rushed for 2,387 yards and 34 touchdown • Academic All-Big Ten.
+Game-by-Game: Protected for an offense that rushed for 150 yards and four touchdowns and passed for 130 yards against Oregon State • paved the way for Minnesota to gain 593 yards of offense (292 rushing and 301 passing) against Indiana State, which is the most the Gophers have gained since they racked up 704 yards against Toledo in 2004 • blocking against Colorado State helped team rush for 243 yards and four touchdowns and enabled Mitch Leidner to complete 80 percent (16-of-20) of his passes • protected for an offense that gained 469 yards (228 rushing and 241 passing) at Penn State and helped Rodney Smith (104 yards) and Shannon Brooks (100 yards) become the first Minnesota running backs to each gain 100 yards in a Big Ten game since Laurence Maroney (129 yards) and Gary Russell (128 yards) did so at Michigan in 2005 • competed against Iowa, but left the game with an injury and missed the next three games • returned to action against Purdue and started at right guard and blocked for an offense that rushed for 235 yards and five touchdowns • started at Nebraska • blocked for an offense that rushed for two scores and threw for one against Northwestern • started at Wisconsin and against Washington State.

 2015 • JUNIOR SEASON: The only offensive lineman to start all 13 games • protected for an offense that passed for 2,793 yards (most since 2008) and 15 touchdowns (most since 2010) and one that rushed for 1,873 yards and 17 touchdowns • Academic All-Big Ten • named Minnesota's Offensive Lineman of the Year and All-Big Ten Honorable Mention • Academic All-Big Ten.
 Game-by-Game: Started at right tackle against TCU and protected for an offense that rushed for 144 yards and passed for 197 yards • protected for an offense against Colorado State that passed for 233 yards and rushed for 180 yards • against Kent State, protected for an offense that gained 288 yards • protected for an offense that generated 468 total yards (204 rushing and 264 passing) against Ohio • started at Northwestern • blocked for an offense at Purdue that rushed for 326 yards, which was the most in a Big Ten game for Minnesota since it rushed for 327 yards on Nov.
 12, 2005, against Michigan State • provided protection for an offense that passed for 301 yards against Nebraska • protected for an offense against Michigan that passed for 317 yards, which was the most by the Gophers since they passed for 373 yards against Northern Illinois in 2010 • provided protection at Ohio State for Minnesota to pass for 281 yards and two touchdowns • at Iowa, his protection helped Minnesota pass for 301 yards and two touchdowns and rush for 133 yards and three scores against the the No. 12 defense in the nation • blocked for an offense that rushed for 255 yards and three touchdowns and passed for one score against Illinois • started against Wisconsin • protected for an offense that passed for 223 yards and rushed for 158 yards against Central Michigan.